JealousCupid/Fictkins/README.md

 ### Pest - Regretevator
 ![PestyPest](https://github.com/user-attachments/assets/3944dc5a-3f69-4acf-8771-b9ac3df5bee6)

-Ive been fictkinning them all for more than a year lol i might update the list if i find another character that is me
+Ive been fictkinning them all for more than a year lol
+i might update the list if i find another character that is me

+      runs away